Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I

 Our construction is summarized in i)-ii) below.

-i) Let us consider the topological PROP ${\cal M}=({\cal M}(n,m))_{n,m\ge 0}$ consisting of moduli spaces of metrics on compacts oriented surfaces with bondary consisting of $n+m$ circles and some additional marking (see precise definition below).
+i) Let us consider the topological PROP ${\cal M}=({\cal M}(n,m))_{n,m\ge 0}$ consisting of moduli spaces of metrics on compact oriented surfaces with bondary consisting of $n+m$ circles and some additional marking (see precise definition below).

 ii) Let $Chains({\cal M})$ be the corresponding PROP of singular chains.
 Then there is a structure of a $Chains({\cal M})$-algebra on $C_{\bullet}^{mod} ( A, A )$, which is encoded in a collection of morphisms of complexes